Anamorphosee/stacktrace-decoroutinator/README.md

 Thus, if the coroutine throws an exception, they mimic the real call stack of the coroutine during the creation of the exception stacktrace.

 ### JVM
-There are three ways to enable Stacktrace-decoroutinator for JVM.
+There are three possible ways to enable Stacktrace-decoroutinator for a JVM.
-1. If you build your project with Gradle, just apply Gradle plugin with id `dev.reformator.stacktracedecoroutinator`.
+1. If you build your project with Gradle, just apply the Gradle plugin with id `dev.reformator.stacktracedecoroutinator`.
-2. Add dependency `dev.reformator.stacktracedecoroutinator:stacktrace-decoroutinator-jvm:2.5.7` and call method `DecoroutinatorJvmApi.install()`.
+2. Add `-javaagent:stacktrace-decoroutinator-jvm-agent-2.5.7.jar` to your JVM start arguments.
+The corresponding dependency is `dev.reformator.stacktracedecoroutinator:stacktrace-decoroutinator-jvm-agent:2.5.7`.
-3. Add `-javaagent:stacktrace-decoroutinator-jvm-agent-2.5.7.jar` to your JVM start arguments.
-Corresponding dependency is `dev.reformator.stacktracedecoroutinator:stacktrace-decoroutinator-jvm-agent:2.5.7`.
+3. Add the dependency `dev.reformator.stacktracedecoroutinator:stacktrace-decoroutinator-jvm:2.5.7` and call method `DecoroutinatorJvmApi.install()`.

 The first option generates auxiliary methods at build time, and the other two use the Java instrumentation API at runtime.